 |National Marine Science Centre Coffs Harbour|

 Data management and analysis are essential tools for scientists.
 This unit provides students with basic skills in data management, illustration, analysis, and interpretation that will be foundational for careers in science and science-related disciplines.
-The unit will examine different types of data and how to compare and present them in a scientific manner.
-It covers introductory-level analyses such as t-tests, ANOVA, correlation and regression, and Chi-square tests.
+The unit will examine different types of data and how to compare and present them in a scientific manner using a range of graphing techniques.
+Case studies will be examined from regenerative agriculture, marine science, ecology, education and biomedical science.
+The unit covers introductory-level analyses such as t-tests, ANOVA, correlation and regression, and Chi-square tests.
 Emphasis is placed on matching data with appropriate statistical tests to provide students with knowledge on how to answer simple scientific hypotheses.
 The unit also gives an overview of experimental designs and sampling strategies for data collection that can be applied across disciplines.

 1. Scientific measurements and data

 2. Data management, tables and graphs

 3. Statistically comparing data between two or more groups